An Actor’s Truth, the Future of Indies and the End of the AAA Everyman

 Michael Mosley – The Mind of a Freelance Journalist

 What is it like being a freelance videogame journalist and how does somebody get into the field?
-Using his own experiences, Freelance writer Michael Mosley
+Using his own experiences, Freelance writer Michael Mosley will answer these questions

 Michael Mosley is a freelance writer/photographer and PR representative, he has been writing about videogames for over five years starting off as a news reporter and quickly became a featured writer on ‘For The Love of Gaming’ and ‘Omnigamer’.
 Michael has done live coverage of New York Comic-Con and BFIG, currently he serves as PR for the videogame website ‘A Pixelated View’ while also writing a comic book.